LunaticWyrm467/node_tree/README.md

 - 👪 The ability to manage nodes with `add_child()` and `remove_child()`.
 - 📝 Includes a dynamic logging and error handling system that is deeply integrated with the node framework.
 - 🌲 Allows for the direct referencing of the `NodeTree` through a node's `root()` function.
-- 📜 Includes a method to save (TODO) and handle individual node scenes, such as the handy visual macro `scene!`.
+- 📜 Includes functionality to save, load and handle individual node scenes, such as the handy visual macro `scene!`.